dingogap/03-JavaScript-Password-Generator/README.md

 2. gets the number of character sets to be used & flags them
 3. selects a random character from a character set chosen randomly from the set of flagged character sets
 4. appends the character to the end of the password
-5. displays the password in the textara.
+5. displays the password in the textarea.

 #### Passwords Rules:
 1. Minimum Length: 8 characters